BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 If something represents a constant, you use all uppercase letters, as in `THIS_IS_A_CONSTANT`.

-The one exception is class names, which are "camel-cased," starting with a capital letter, without underscores and capitalizing intermediate words.
+The one exception is class names, which are "pascal-cased," starting with a capital letter, without underscores and capitalizing intermediate words.
 For
 example: `ThisIsMyClass`.